Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

 The weakest stably stratified flow is \textit{Case III} with $Fr_c=6.9$, which attains quasi-equilibrium values with turbulent flow quantities that are nearly indistinguishable from those of the initially unstratified neutral flow.
-However, it is worthy to note from Fig. \ref{fig:Nhcomparetke} that \textit{Case III} exhibits an initial decay of turbulent kinetic energy for $t_*<1$, only to recover later to almost its starting values.
+However, we would like to point out that as shown in \cite{atoufi2020characteristics}, the near-wall turbulence quantities of stratified flows at the quasi-stationary state is always very close to the neutral values regardless of the strength of stratification.
+It is worthy to note from Fig. \ref{fig:evolNhcompare}c that \textit{Case III} exhibits an initial decay of turbulent kinetic energy for $t_*<1$, only to recover later to almost its starting values.
 Hence, we conjecture that this abrupt initial turbulence decay is a signature of ambient stratification imposed on the flow, which is further supported by comparing the transient flow data of \textit{Case I} and \textit{Case II}.
 The only difference among those two configurations is the presence of a relatively weak prescribed ambient stratification corresponding to $\Pi_s=20$ in \textit{Case II}, which only has 5\% the magnitude of the same surface buoyancy flux present in both \textit{Case I} and \textit{Case II}.
-However, the same rapid initial turbulence decay can be observed in Fig. \ref{fig:Nhcomparetke} for \textit{Case II}, but is absent for \textit{Case I}.
-Both \textit{Case I} and \textit{Case II}, however, eventually reach very similar stationary values for turbulent flow quantities, albeit \textit{Case II} does obtain slightly lower values due to the additional presence of a prescribed ambient stratification with magnitude $N_a^2$.
-Thus, we may conclude that the presence of even a weak ambient stratification $N_a^2$ relative to the surface buoyancy flux may substantially accelerate the initial transient turbulence decay, though eventually the stratified turbulence in quasi-equilibrium will not be altered by much if $\Pi_s\gg 1$, which implies that surface buoyancy flux is much stronger than the ambient stratification.
+However, the same rapid initial turbulence decay can be observed in Fig. \ref{fig:evolNhcompare}c for \textit{Case II}, but is absent for \textit{Case I}.
+Both \textit{Case I} and \textit{Case II}, however, eventually reach very similar stationary values for turbulent flow quantities, albeit \textit{Case II} does obtain slightly lower values due to the additional presence of a prescribed ambient stratification with a strength of $N_a^2$.
+Thus, we may conclude that the presence of even a weak prescribed ambient stratification $N_a^2$ relative to the surface buoyancy flux $B_s$ may substantially accelerate the initial transient turbulence decay, though eventually the stratified turbulence in quasi-equilibrium will not be altered by much if $\Pi_s\gg 1$, which implies that surface buoyancy flux is much stronger than the prescribed ambient stratification.
 In contrast to the other two cases where $\Pi_s\gg 1$, i.e. where surface flux is the dominant stabilization mechanism, \textit{Case IV} and \textit{Case VI} display a recovery of turbulent shear stress levels starting from $t_* =1.5$ and $t_*=4$, respectively, after a period of initial decay.
 This seems to suggest turbulence enhancement (not to be confused with turbulence collapse and rebirth) at constant flow rate is another hallmark of sufficiently strong ambient stratification where $\Pi_s$ approaches the order of one.